Words matter, especially in customer service. It helps in establishing connections and providing great service to your clients.

 “We hope you had an exceptional time with us.”

 Before closing the call, it’s best to assess quickly their experience throughout the conversation.
-Ask them for other concerns and questions they want to raise.
-If no questions are asked, then start your closing spiel with this phrase.
+Ask them for other concerns and questions they want to raise, as this may help you be more impressive.
+If no questions are asked, then start your awesome closing spiel with this phrase.

 “Have a wonderful day!”

 Lastly, end a call by wishing them good for the rest of their day.
-This can be a great way to finish the conversation on a high note, with your customers getting the solution they need.
+This can be an awesome way to finish the conversation on a high note, with your customers getting the solution they need.

 How effective is positive scripting in customer service?